lin6echo/Linux/LinuxFoundationXLFS101x.md

 That should be it.
 For the rest of this course, if you use sudo you should be properly set up.
 When using sudo, by default you will be prompted to give a password (your own user password) at least the first time you do it within a specified time interval.
 It is possible (though very insecure) to configure sudo to not require a password or change the time window in which the password does not have to be repeated with every sudo command.

-### Switching Between the GUI and the Command Line
+<b> Switching Between the GUI and the Command Line

 The customizable nature of Linux allows you to drop the graphical interface (temporarily or permanently) or to start it up after the system has been running.